karalus/esb0/README.md

 Note: This folder can be empty but it must exist!

 If you are using JMS or JDBC actions within your flows you'll need to configure JMS-Providers and/or Datasources in your Servlet Container.
-These resources will be used by JNDI lookup.
+These resources will be acquired by JNDI lookup.
+For JDBC there is special support for Oracle built in (e.g. handling java.sql.Array), but any other DB works as well.
+JMS-Providers being successfully used in productive environments are ActiveMQ, Oracle AQ, TIBCO EMS, IBM MQ.

+Note: Some JMS Providers do not offer ootb JNDI Integration (e.g. Oracle AQ) or deliver a RAR which only enables heavy weight EJB MDBs.
+To get them available via JNDI in your servlet container of choice you can use a simple ObjectFactoryAdapter provided here [aq-jndi](https://github.com/karalus/aq-jndi).

 Deploy it in your servlet container of choice.